Arnaiz23/TuManga/Documentation/Routes.md

   * .get /order/cart {authorization: Bearer token}
 * Delete one product of the shopping cart
   * .put /order/product {authorization: Bearer token}
+* Get one order with id (OrderDetails)
+  * .get /order/:id {authorization: Bearer token} and middleweare is user or high

 ## Address